What is the MLAT and do I need to take it?

 - Revise vocabulary.
 This includes not only vocabulary you will use regularly at IB/A-Level but also common vocabulary you looked at when you first started studying the language but don’t use often in your studies now.
 I have heard an Oxford tutor lamenting that a majority of candidates one year did not know how to translate ‘pillow’, so be prepared!

 - Complete some past papers for practice.
 On its website, Oxford provides papers from the past few years as well as the solutions for some of them and these are crucial to understanding what you will be asked to do during the test.
+The Pearson test might be in a different and more streamlined format, but the content will be essentially the same.
 Complete at least two of them in timed conditions and look up any grammatical rules or vocabulary which you are unsure of afterwards.

 Don’t: